 About the Production Apprentice Scheme

 Production Management: This is suited to people who have great organising and planning skills.
-Apprentices work towards a production management assistant role: learning about budgets, copyright, health and safety and scheduling staff and kit.
+Apprentices work towards a Production Management Assistant role: learning about budgets, copyright, health and safety and scheduling staff and kit.
 They also develop an understanding of what the creative and technical teams need from the production process and help make it happen!

-Production Apprenticeship (Level 3)
+Broadcast Production Assistant Apprenticeship (Level 3)

 Along with your scheme manager, you will have a placement manager who will be responsible for your learning objectives and progress.
 You will be assessed on these objectives during the course of the placement.